The SR-71 was designed without

 A Record-shattering Aircraft

-"The SR-71 began its life as theYF-12, a high-speed interceptor fighter--fromcertain angles, in fact, an SR-71 looks to betwo aircraft melded together down the middle.The plane has been modified and improved manytimes since its introduction in 1964--newmaterials, new systems, and most importantly,new fuels have allowed the aircraft to reach itspotential speed of Mach 7-plus.
+Below are just a few official blackbird records.
+As impressive as these are, the habu is unofficially rumored to have flown higher and faster!
+For example, in his book "Conquer the Sky" (Metro Books, 1996), Harold Rabinowitz states:"The SR-71 began its life as theYF-12, a high-speed interceptor fighter--fromcertain angles, in fact, an SR-71 looks to betwo aircraft melded together down the middle.The plane has been modified and improved manytimes since its introduction in 1964--newmaterials, new systems, and most importantly,new fuels have allowed the aircraft to reach itspotential speed of Mach 7-plus.
 However, theworld's airplane speed record is held by WilliamJ.
 "Pete" Knight, who flew an X-15-2A overEdwards Air Force Base at 4,535 miles per hour(7,297 kph), or Mach 6.72--a record set onOctober 3, 1967.
 Aviation observers point outthat several U.S. military aircraft (even somelater models of the SR-71) may be capable ofgreater speeds and that the USAF may well haveestablished new records in secret since."

 (25,929.031 m)